fraktaler-3-3

 Build For Debian

-Bullseye or newer is recommended.
-These instructions are for Bullseye, other releases may need adaptations.
+Bookworm or newer is recommended.
+These instructions are for Bookworm, other releases may need adaptations.

 sudo apt install \